 Rev. John Joseph O'Neill, became pastor of St. Patrick's Church in Napanee in 1969.
 Father O'Neill was instrumental in the purchase of the land for the school.
 He was the driving force in the community, parish, and school.
 In 1978, Napanee Separate School was renamed "J.J.
 O'Neill Catholic School" in honour of the pastor of St. Patrick's Parish, Napanee.

 In March 1982, an allocation of funds was approved for the core unit of the permanent school.
 The architectural firm of Jackson-Ypes was chosen by the Board and prepared sketch plans.
 By April of 1983, the firm of M. Sullivan & Son began construction to the new school.
 With the completion of construction in January 1984, the school had expanded to seven classrooms, 203 students, 11 teachers, a part-time secretary and a full time custodian.
 The official opening and blessing of the school was held on June 17, 1984.

 J.J.
 O'Neill Catholic School, has continued to expand over the years in terms of physical space, yard enhancements, programme, staff and student population.
-Presently, in the school year of 2017-2018, there are 289 students and a staff of over 30.
+In the school year of 2017-2018, there were 289 students and a staff of over 30.

 The School Council is an active one, working very hard to improve student learning.
 One major accomplishment was the work involved to raise funds for a primary playground installed in September 1999.